 Clean the touchscreen with a soft, non-abrasive cloth, such as one used for cleaning reading glasses, dampened with water.

-Using anything else than water can damage the special coating of the touchscreen.
+Using anything else than water can damage the special coating used for units equipped with an outdoor-enhanced screen (S2 option).